-Most leaseholders have to pay ground rent to the freeholder as one of the conditions of their lease.
-There are usually rules about how it is paid, when it can be increased and what could happen if you don't pay it.
+Most leaseholders must pay ground rent to the freeholder as a condition of their lease.
+There are usually rules about how it is paid, when it can be increased and what happens if you don't pay it.

 What is ground rent?

-Ground rent is a fee you have to pay to the freeholder as a condition of your lease.
-It is usually a small amount (such as £100 or £200 a year).
+Ground rent is a fee you must pay to the freeholder as a condition of your lease.

 - your name

 - the name and address of the freeholder and their managing agent if payment is made to them